László Nemes: Career

 After directing his first 35mm short film, With a Little Patience, in September 2006, he moved to New York to study film directing at New York University's Tisch School of the Arts.
 Beginning in September 2011, he spent five months in Sciences Po Paris as part of a scholarship program arranged by the Cinéfondation, where he and Clara Royer developed the script for Son of Saul.
 In 2012, they continued intensive work on the screenplay for seven months at the Jerusalem International Film Lab rubbing shoulders with emerging directors such as Boo Junfeng and Morgan Simon.
-He developed his first project, which would eventually be Sunset, through the TorinoFilmLab Script&Pitch programme in 2012 and the Framework programme in 2015.
+Also in 2012, he developed his first project which would eventually be his second feature film (Sunset), through the TorinoFilmLab Script&Pitch programme in 2012 and the Framework programme in 2015.